jscuds/rf-bert/README.md

 Repo for BERT implementation of "Retrofitting Contextualized Word Embeddings with Paraphrases" [[1]](#1) and further improvement of BERT robustness.

 ## Forthcoming Contributions
-1. retrofitted-BERT in PyTorch
+1. Retrofitted-BERT in PyTorch
-2. experiments to test rf-BERT robustness under different attacks
+2. Experiments to test rf-BERT robustness under various adversarial attacks